EPAM-JS-Competency-center/cloud-development-course-initial/4_integration_with_nosql_database/task.md

 _NOTE: This setup means User cannot buy more than `product.count` (no more items in stock) - but this is future functionality on FE side._

-4. Integrate the `getProductsById` lambda to return via GET `/products/{productId}` request a single product from the database. **Do not commit your environment variables in serverless.yml to github!**
+4. Integrate the `getProductsById` lambda to return via GET `/products/{productId}` request a single product from the database.

 ### Task 4.3